Malafosse/turtlebot3_skillset/README.md

 ## Features / *skills*

+- **Explore**: The robot navigates for a set duration while avoiding obstacles.
+It can be used for exploring an unknown environment for SLAM purposes.

+- **Save Map**: While in a SLAM configuration, the Save Map Skill acts as a client for the `Map_Saver` service provided by Nav2.

+- **Get Home**: The robot can compute its current pose.
+This initial pose is published to a ROS2 topic to locate the robot within the loaded map.
+If the Nav2 stack is initialized successfully, a success message is logged.

-- **Go To Pose**: The robot can navigate to a specific pose.
+- **Go To Pose**: The robot can navigate to a specific location given on a pre-existing map of its environment.
 The remaining distance to the goal is continuously updated during the navigation process.
 If the goal is reached successfully, a success message is logged.
-If an error occurs, a failure message is logged.

-- **Get Home**: The robot can retrieve its initial pose.
-The initial pose is published to a ROS2 topic.
-If the pose is published successfully, a success message is logged.
-If an error occurs, a failure message is logged.
+- **Take Picture**: If equiped with a camera, -- TurtleBot3 Waffle comes with a camera, Burger does not -- the robot is able to save te current image from the camera feed.

 ## Installation